 |Privacy||Automatically collects and transfers information to Google.
 This information can vary from crash reports, usage statistics, device operating systems, and more.||Collects and transfers less information.
 Cannot transfer information such as crash reports and usage statistics.|

 |Security||Since it is built on Chromium, the security mechanisms are similar.
 But all security patches are updated automatically on Chrome||Just as secure as Chrome.
-But the lack of an update mechanism means that security patches to the source code will have to be manually downloaded and installed by the user.|
+But the lack of an update mechanism means the user will have to download and install security patches to the source code manually.|

-|License support||Includes support for licensed codecs for proprietary media formats AAC, H.264, and MP3.
+|License support||Support for licensed codecs for proprietary media formats AAC, H.264, and MP3 is included.
 Offers access to more media content, especially sites using HTML5 video to stream H.264 videos.
 Also includes basic, free codecs: Opus, Theora, Vorbis, VP8, VP9, and WAV||Only provides support for basic, free codecs: Opus, Theora, Vorbis, VP8, VP9, and WAV|

-Chrome or Chromium: Which to use?
+Chrome vs Chromium: Which to use when?

 There’s no singular answer.
 Choose the browser based on the use case.

 - Generally, however, most people prefer using Chrome since it is easier to use and has a gamut of useful add-ons.
-Chrome offers a better Flash player, allows viewing of more online media content.
+Chrome offers a better Flash player, and allows viewing more online media content.
 For example, Chrome on Linux can stream Netflix videos which require H.264 support for HTML5 video.
 Chromium does not include this.

 In case, one is looking to test their website on an older or latest Chrome browser version, Check out this page.